All Episodes

 And so that changes the dynamics of what it costs you to fund your housing.

-All right, Bill Lako, thank you.
+All right, Bill Laco, thank you.

-Hensler and Associates, uh, it's up on Hannity.com as is his weekly columns we uh add them.
+Hensler and Associates, it's up on Hannity.com.

-I think he offers great advice, and uh, as I said, I've worked with him now for years, and he's done a good job for me.
+And as I said, I've worked with him now for years, and he's done a good job for me.

-All right, when we come back, news roundup and information overload hour here on the Sean Hannity Show.
+All right, when we come back, news roundup and information overload hour here on the Sean Hannity show.

 We'll check in with Ram Paul and much more straight ahead.

-Uh but I think that the FBI certainly gave important information about bias to the FISA court.
+But I think that the FBI certainly gave important information about bias to the FISA court.

-Uh there are a lot of reasons why the names, the specific names of U.S. persons or U.S. organizations are not used.
+There are a lot of reasons why the names, the specific names of U.S. persons or U.S. organizations are not used.

 And we have testimony about this in the committee.